Sunday Night Syndrome – the Back to Work Feeling that Affects Your Sleep

-This is sometimes known as Sunday Night Syndrome and (or as Stylist calls it the Sunday Scaries) – it can apply to people working split shifts too – say four on four off – on the night before you go back after rest days.
-(Think of it as “the-night-before-you-go-back-to-work” effect).
+If you’ve noticed that your stomach sinks the night before you go back to work, you may have experienced what’s sometimes known as Sunday Night Syndrome (or as Stylist calls it the Sunday Scaries) – it can apply to people working split shifts too – say four on four off – on the night before you go back after rest days. (so more accurately it’s probably best known as “the-night-before-you-go-back-to-work” effect).

 So, if you’re someone who finds that Sunday night – or the day before you start your next shift – gets in the way of your sleep, these top tips might help: